awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Checklist.md

 - [ ] View your cost and usage by service
 - [ ] View your cost and usage by account
-- [ ] View your Reserved Instance Coverage
+- [ ] View your Reserved Instance coverage
-- [ ] Create a custom EC2 report
+- [ ] Create custom EC2 reports